nickbrandt/GitLab/doc/user/search/index.md

 ### SHA search

-You can quickly access a commit from within the project dashboard by entering the SHA into the search field on the top right of the screen.
+You can quickly access a commit from the project dashboard by entering the SHA into the search field on the top right of the screen.
 If a single result is found, you will be redirected to the commit result and given the option to return to the search results page.